 New IR35 Test – March 2017

-This tool evolved into the CEST tool that is in use today.
+This tool evolved into the CEST tool that is in use today, which is still hosted by HMRC (Check Employment Status for Tax).

 Off-Payroll extension to the private sector

-At the October 2018 Budget, the Chancellor announced an extension of the existing off-payroll working rules to the private sector, effective from April 2020.
+At the October 2018 Budget, the Chancellor announced an extension of the existing off-payroll working rules to the private sector.

 The term ‘IR35’ now has a wider meaning